MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/compliance-ediscovery.md

 Electronic discovery, or eDiscovery, is the process of identifying and delivering electronic information that can be used as evidence in legal cases.
 You can use eDiscovery tools in Microsoft Purview to search for content in [Microsoft 365](https://www.microsoft.com/microsoft-365).
 With Microsoft Graph connectors, your organization can index third-party data and include it in an eDiscovery premium case for Collection, Review and Export.

-This article is intended to help M365 admnistrators set up Graph connectors for eDiscovery.
+This article is intended to help Microsoft 365 administrators set up Graph connectors for eDiscovery.

 ## Before you get started
 * To access and manage your Microsoft Graph connectors, you must be designated as a **search administrator** for your tenant.
-For more information, see [Assign admin roles](/office365/admin/add-users/assign-admin-roles?view=o365-worldwide).
+For more information, see [Assign admin roles](/office365/admin/add-users/assign-admin-roles).
 * **eDiscovery premium** is required to include Graph connector content in a case.

 ## Supported data sources